loda-lang/loda-programs/programs/oeis/list1.md

 * [A158071](http://oeis.org/A158071) ([L03 program](A158071.asm)): a(n) = 64*n + 1.
 * [A158083](http://oeis.org/A158083) ([L24 program](A158083.asm)): Possible answer to Marus du Satoy's puzzle sequence: a(n)=If[n <= 4, a[n - 1] + a[n - 2], If[n == 5, a[n - 1] + a[n - 2] + 9, a[n - 1] + 9]].
 * [A158090](http://oeis.org/A158090) ([L11 program](A158090.asm)): Period 9: repeat [0, 6, 0, 6, 0, 0, 3, 3, 0].
+* [A158121](http://oeis.org/A158121) ([L12 program](A158121.asm)): Given n points in the complex plane, let M(n) the number of distinct Moebius transformations that take 3 distinct points to 3 distinct points.
+Note that the triples may have some or all of the points in common.
 * [A158123](http://oeis.org/A158123) ([L03 program](A158123.asm)): a(n) = 81*n + 1.
 * [A158127](http://oeis.org/A158127) ([L16 program](A158127.asm)): a(n) = 100*n^2 + 2*n.
 * [A158128](http://oeis.org/A158128) ([L03 program](A158128.asm)): 100n + 1.